Best AI Chatbots for Business: How to Choose the Right AI Platform

 Use case

 A SaaS support team uses Zendesk AI to manage thousands of incoming tickets each week.
 The agent categorizes issues, suggests replies to agents, and resolves common questions using help articles.
-Complex cases are routed to senior staff, improving response handling for an AI chatbot for business support setup.
+Complex cases are routed to senior staff, improving response handling.

 Pricing